Direct covariance matrix estimation with compositional data: Numerical experiments

-One should be careful drawning conclusions based on Frobenius norm error results alone, however, because our methods, \texttt{MCC} and \texttt{MCC-H}, both minimize a Frobenius norm criterion, whereas \texttt{COAT} does not.
-Thus, these results may be biased in favor of \texttt{MCC} and \texttt{MCC-H}.
-For this reason, we also included $L_1$ matrix-norm results in Figure \ref{fig:L1Cor}.
-Here, the $L_1$ matrix-norm is the maximum of the $L_1$ vector-norm of the columns of a matrix.
-Under Model 1 with $n=50$, there appears to be little difference between the methods---other than \texttt{cclasso}---in terms of $L_1$ matrix-norm.
-However, when $n \geq 100$, \texttt{MCC} significantly outperforms all competitors.
-Under Model 2, the results more closely mirror those in Figure \ref{fig:FrobCor}: \texttt{MCC} outperforms all competitors, including \texttt{Oracle}, when $p \geq 120.$ The results under Model 3, relatively speaking, are similar to those observed under Model 3 using Frobenius norm error.
-The method \texttt{Oracle} performs best, but among the methods which could be used in practice, \texttt{MCC} and \texttt{MCC-H} clearly outperform \texttt{cclasso} and \texttt{COAT}.
+One should be careful drawing conclusions based on Frobenius norm error results alone, however, because our methods, \texttt{SCC} and \texttt{SCC-H}, both minimize a Frobenius norm criterion, whereas \texttt{COAT} does not.
+Thus, these results may be biased in favor of \texttt{SCC} and \texttt{SCC-H}.
+For this reason, we also included $L_{1}$ matrix norm results in Figure~\ref{fig:L1Cor}.
+Here, the $L_{1}$ matrix norm is the maximum of the $L_{1}$ vector-norm of the columns of a matrix.
+Under Model 1 with $n=50$, there appears to be little difference between the methods---other than \texttt{cclasso}---in terms of $L_{1}$ matrix norm.
+However, when $n \geq 100$, \texttt{SCC} significantly outperforms all competitors.
+Under Model 2, the results more closely mirror those in Figure~\ref{fig:FrobCor}: \texttt{SCC} outperforms all competitors, including \texttt{Oracle}, when $p \geq 120$.
+The results under Model 3, relatively speaking, are similar to those observed under Model 3 using Frobenius norm error.
+The method \texttt{Oracle} performs best, but among the methods which could be used in practice, \texttt{SCC} and \texttt{SCC-H} clearly outperform \texttt{cclasso} and \texttt{COAT}.

-The performance of \texttt{MCC} and \texttt{MCC-H} can be partially explained by their performance in recovering the true set of nonzero off-diagonals.
-In Model 1, \texttt{MCC} has nearly perfect TPR, and TNR only slightly lower than the best performing competitor. \texttt{MCC-H} tends to have similar TPR as \texttt{COAT}, but also tends to have higher TNR.
+The performance of \texttt{SCC} and \texttt{SCC-H} can be partially explained by their performance in recovering the true set of nonzero off-diagonals.
+In Model 1, \texttt{SCC} has nearly perfect TPR, and TNR only slightly lower than the best performing competitor. \texttt{SCC-H} tends to have similar TPR as \texttt{COAT}, but also tends to have higher TNR.
 A similar conclusion can be drawn under Model 2.
-Under Model 3, however, \texttt{COAT} tends to have higher TPR and similar TNR to \texttt{MCC}, whereas \texttt{MCC-H} has lower TPR and higher TNR than \texttt{COAT}.
+Under Model 3, however, \texttt{COAT} tends to have higher TPR and similar TNR to \texttt{SCC}, whereas \texttt{SCC-H} has lower TPR and higher TNR than \texttt{COAT}.
+Note that under Model 3, \texttt{oracle} does well in part due to the fact that the covariances have varying diagonals.